toolleeo/cli-apps/README.md

 * [Canto Curses](https://github.com/themoken/canto-curses) - Curses frontend for [Canto daemon](https://github.com/themoken/canto-next) for RSS feeds.
 * [Newsbeuter](http://newsbeuter.org/) - "The Mutt of RSS Feed Readers": Newsbeuter is an open-source RSS/Atom feed reader for text terminals.
 Has great configurability and vast number of features, making it a slick and fast feed reader that can be completely controlled via keyboard.
 * [Newsboat](https://newsboat.org/) - An RSS/Atom feed reader for the text console.
 It's an actively maintained fork of Newsbeuter.
+* [Newsraft](https://codeberg.org/newsraft/newsraft) - Newsraft is a feed reader with ncurses user interface.
+It is greatly inspired by Newsboat and tries to be its lightweight counterpart.
 * [nom](https://github.com/guyfedwards/nom) - RSS reader for the terminal.
 * [openring](https://git.sr.ht/~sircmpwn/openring) - A tool for generating a webring from RSS feeds, so you can link to other blogs you like on your own blog.
 * [rReader](https://github.com/rainygirl/rreader) - RSS reader client with TUI interface.